trambarhq/relaks-django-data-source/README.md

 function afterUpdateHook(objects: object[], newObjects: object[]): object[]
 ```

 `objects` are the currently cached objects, while `newObjects` is a list of modified objects.
-The function should return a new array with old objects replaced by new one.
+The function should return a new array with old objects replaced by new ones.
 If there's no change, the function should return `false`.
 If the function return `true`, the query will be invalidated.

 The function might need to sort the objects if changes can impact their order.